DRuanli/Kidney-Disease-Classification/README.md

 ### STEP 08 - Model Evaluation with MLflow

 **What is MLflow?**
+-  An open-source platform designed to manage the complete machine learning lifecycle.
+[MLflow Link](https://mlflow.org)
--
+- Components:
+    - MLflow Tracking: keep track of different runs and compare their performance.

+    - MLflow Projects: allows you to specify dependencies and entry points for your code -> reproducible and shareable.

+    - MLflow Models: supports various model formats (e.g., scikit-learn, TensorFlow, PyTorch) -> deployable to various platforms.

+    - MLflow Registry: track model lineage and manage model deployments -> provides a centralized model repository for managing model versions, stages (e.g., staging, production), and transitions.

+We using [Dagshub](https://dagshub.com) for remote storage

-After done do *STEP 09 - Testing and Training*
+After done do *ST
+EP 09 - Testing and Training*

 ### STEP 09 - Testing and Training